18F/privacy-dashboard/README.md

-# PII Inventory for Privacy Offices
+# PII Inventory Dashboard

+This repo is a part of the [DevOps for Privacy Offices](https://github.com/18f/privacy-tools) 10x project.

+## Description

+This dashboard presents information about personally identifiable information (PII) that is collected by our partner's GSA systems.
+The data was scraped from privacy documents published by GSA.

+For more information on our sources, see https://github.com/18F/privacy-tools/wiki/Data-Sources

 ## Running Locally